swingmx/android/README.md

 ### Important Tips

-We are currently using [Mungaist Server](https://music.mungaist.com/) as our test server.
-However, you can set the base URL to your desired server including your local Swing Music server.

-Currently, we are utilizing the [Mungaist](https://music.mungaist.com/) as our test server.
+Currently, we are using [Mungaist](https://music.mungaist.com/) as our test server.
 However, you can set the base URL to your desired server, including your local Swing Music server.